wallymathieu/assertfail/_posts/2022-12-01-Keeping-a-library-in-dotnet-binary-compatible-for-several-years.md

 ## Conclusion

+Using these facts of F#:

+- Statically Resolved Type Parameters in F#
+- Inline methods in F#
+- Implementation of C# overloading in F#
+- EditorBrowsable
+- NuGet package resolution

-Using these facts of F# we have been able to keep a major version going for way longer than I would have thought possible while still being able to accomodate significant changes.
+we have been able to keep a major version going for way longer than I would have thought possible while still being able to accomodate significant changes.

 This also goes to show that F#+ has been the library that keeps on showing interesting usages of .net that one might not think possible (in .net).